SAP-samples/low-code-applications/README.md

 With the single prompt we have already created a complete CAP service.
 It is exposed as a CRUD enabled OData service which means it supports create, read, update and delete operations.
 ### Import an SAP S/4HANA API: Add a new External Resource
-1. In the Add new external resource section, click the + button
+1. In the *Add new external resource section*, click the + button

 ![Externalresource](images/externalresource.png)